Crypto News Today: Pepeto Presale Hits $7.295M Milestone as Trump Pushes Crypto Bill and XRP Price Drops 60%

 Dubai, UAE, Feb.
 23, 2026 (GLOBE NEWSWIRE) --

-Pepeto just crossed $7.295M in presale funding with three working product demos live and 70% of the cap filled at $0.000000185 per token.
-In a week dominated by crypto news about Trump's market structure bill and XRP price declines, this isn't another whitepaper presale.
-The products exist.
-And the timing couldn't be louder.

-President Trump confirmed this week that a full crypto market structure bill is close to passing (Yahoo Finance, February 2026).
-Goldman Sachs CEO David Solomon and the heads of NYSE and Nasdaq gathered at Mar-a-Lago this week for a Trump crypto summit.
-When that kind of institutional weight shows up, money follows.
+Pepeto has crossed $7.29M in presale funding at $0.000000185 per token, making it one of the fastest filling presales in today's crypto news cycle.
+Three product demos are live.
+Stages are selling out ahead of schedule.
+And the project is doing it while the rest of the market bleeds.
+Bitcoin price sits at $65,000 with the Crypto Fear and Greed Index at 9, the lowest since the 2022 crash.
+But JPMorgan published a report this month calling Bitcoin more attractive than gold and setting a long term Bitcoin price target of $266,000 (TheStreet, February 2026).
+Grayscale predicts a new all time high in early 2026.
+In a crypto news cycle dominated by fear, the smart money is buying.
+And the smartest money is buying what comes after Bitcoin.

-Pepeto Presale Accelerates as XRP Price Falls 60% and Trump Crypto Push Opens New Window
+Pepeto Presale Accelerates as Bitcoin Price History Signals a Massive Crypto News Cycle

+Every major Bitcoin price correction preceded the next leg higher.
+Bitcoin dropped 83% in 2018 before $69,000.
+It crashed 77% in 2022 before $126,000.
+This drawdown follows the same pattern.
+Bitcoin is below production cost of $77,000, historically a floor.
+JPMorgan, Bernstein, and Fundstrat project six figures based on where the Bitcoin price sits each cycle.
+This crypto news cycle feels different from the inside than it will in hindsight.
+That's why Pepeto is raising millions while retail panic sells.

+For crypto portfolio builders in 2026, Bitcoin and Ethereum form the foundation.
+XRP adds payments exposure.
+But outsized returns come from early stage projects that compound on large cap energy.
+Every Bitcoin price cycle proves this.
+In 2017, the Bitcoin price ran from $1,000 to $20,000 and altcoins delivered 50x to 100x.
+In 2021, Bitcoin topped $69,000 and SHIB turned $8,000 into $5.7 billion (Business Insider, 2021).
+So the question every crypto news reader should ask is which early stage project has the best structure when capital moves.
+Pepeto, with three working demos and a presale 70% filled at six zeros, is answering that now.

 Click to visit Pepeto Official Website